-In his review of The Wiz, he complains that it is unrealistic to have a tornado in New York, and also that Glinda has such a small role, despite the fact that the movie does explain both at the same time: Glinda is the one who creates the tornado in the begining.
-Not only did he conviently overlook this scene, he actually used the clip of Glinda creating the damn tornado towards the end of the review.
+In his review of The Wiz, he complains that it is unrealistic to have a tornado in New York, and also that Glinda has such a small role, despite the fact that the movie does explain both at the same time: Glinda is the one who creates the tornado in the beginning.
+Not only did he conveniently overlook this scene, he actually used the clip of Glinda creating the damn tornado towards the end of the review.
 What the hell?

 Because a tornado's ability to survive as an existing funnel cloud like that, leaving out Do Not Touch the Funnel Cloud, is highly improbable in a dense, urban setting like New York.

 That's sort of correct.
 More like the New England region isn't exactly known for usually having the kind of weather conducive to Supercells and/or Tornadoes.
 It's a common myth that Tornadoes don't attack areas like New York because they are dense urban areas when in reality they are just as vulnerable.
 Just ask Miami or Salt Lake City.

 On the promo artwork thingy for Garbage Pail Kids, it says Garbage Pail Kids - The Complete Series.
 Wait, what?
 If its a series, why are they reviewing the movie?
 And why does there exist a series?
 Did they change it to the movie and then forget to change the graphic?

 I'm guessing that part of the image was hastily copied from a DVD cover of the animated series.
 Here's the interesting thing though, it was pulled from airing in the United States.
 Completely.
 Sadly other countries weren't so lucky.